UT-CHG/BET/doc/examples/overview.rst

 of the method for engineers as well as application to a physically relevant problem in coastal ocean modeling.

+All of the example listed here and more are located in the ``BET/examples/`` directory.

 =======================================
 Validation example